Script-Hero/ElectricalEngineeringObsidianVault/Circuits/Comparator Op-Amp.md

-Configuration of [[Operational Amplifier]] circuit that causes the op-amp to saturate if the input voltage exceeds a certain value.
+Configuration of [[Circuits/Operational Amplifier]] circuit that causes the op-amp to saturate if the input [[Voltage]] exceeds a certain value.

 # Theory
 If the op-amp differential input $v_p-v_n$ exceeds a certain small threshold, $v_o$ saturates to $+V_{cc}$ and if it is below a small threshold $v_o$ saturates to $-V_{cc}$.